 - An upset stomach

-Other, more severe side effects have been known to occur as well.
+Other, more severe effects have been known to occur as well.
 Patients who take Januvia may be at an increased risk for pancreatitis, which means that their pancreas may become inflamed.
 This can be severe and it can even lead to death.

 Anyone who is taking this medication and who begins experiencing severe pain in their stomach area should contact their doctor right away.